Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Introduction

 \section{Introduction}

+Designing periodic schedules for public transport is notoriously difficult.
+Periodic schedules are desirable for several practical and operational reasons.
+They are easier to memorize, and travelers can better plan their journeys if services run at regular intervals.
+Periodicity also enables coordinated connections between different lines at central hubs and simplifies crew and vehicle scheduling.
+In this paper, we consider the quality of service provided by a periodic schedule from a passenger's perspective.
+Specifically, we address the question of whether it is possible to design a periodic schedule for a given network that guarantees travel time bounds between important pairs of stops.
+We model this as a graph realization problem.

 Graph realization problems are a central area of research that has been studied extensively since the 1960s for undirected~\cite{erdos1960graphs, Hakimi1965DistanceMO,Havel1955} and directed graphs~\cite{Anstee_1982,CHEN1966406,fulkerson1960zero}.
 Given a set of constraints, the objective is to find a graph that satisfies them, or to decide that no such graph exists.
-Restrictions on degrees~\cite{AYOUB1970303,erdos1960graphs,Havel1955}, distances between vertices~\cite{BARNOY2024114810,Hakimi1965DistanceMO,tamura1993realization}, eccentricities~\cite{Lesniak1975}, and connectivity have been studied in detail.
+Restrictions on degrees~\cite{AYOUB1970303,erdos1960graphs,Havel1955}, distances between vertices~\cite{BARNOY2024114810,Hakimi1965DistanceMO,tamura1993realization}, eccentricities~\cite{Lesniak1975}, and connectivity~\cite{Edmonds1964,KleitmanWang1976} have been studied in detail.
 Recently, the study of realization problems on temporal graphs was started by Klobas et al.~\cite{TGR_arxive,TGR_sand}.
 Temporal graphs are graphs that have a fixed set of vertices and a set of edges that changes over time.
 Each edge of a static graph is assigned a set of timestamps at which it is active.
-In particular, Klobas et al.\ and Mertzios et al.\ examined restrictions on the travel time between pairs of vertices in periodic temporal graphs: upper bounds as well as exact values~\cite{TGR_arxive,TGR_sand,ubTTR_pre}.
 In a periodic temporal graph, the set of timestamps is repeated periodically for all edges.
+Informally, a temporal path is a sequence of consecutive edges in the underlying static graph and corresponding increasing timestamps at which they are active.
+Klobas et al.\ and Mertzios et al.\ examined restrictions on the travel time between pairs of vertices in periodic temporal graphs: upper bounds as well as exact values~\cite{TGR_arxive,TGR_sand,ubTTR_pre}.